Requirement: Track document downloads in SharePoint Online.

 How to Audit Downloads in SharePoint Online?

 Do you need to keep track of who is downloading your SharePoint Online documents?
 Are you looking for a way to track document downloads from Audit Log in SharePoint Online?
 In this guide, we will show you how to do just that.
 We will walk you through the steps of tracking who is downloading which documents and when using Audit Log and PowerShell scripts.
 Let’s get started!

 We got a requirement to audit all files downloaded from a specific SharePoint Online site collection.
-Here are the step to query audit logs for SharePoint Online:
+Here are the steps to query audit logs for SharePoint Online:

 - Login to Microsoft 365 compliance site at https://compliance.microsoft.com

-- Click on “Audit” link on the left navigation (URL: https://compliance.microsoft.com/auditlogsearch).
+- Click on the “Audit” link on the left navigation (URL: https://compliance.microsoft.com/auditlogsearch).

-- Select the date range, Set the “Activities” dropdown to “Downloaded file” under “File and page activities”.
-Optionally, you can set the filter on “File, folder, or site”.
+- Select the date range, and Set the “Activities” dropdown to “Downloaded file” under “File and page activities”.
+Optionally, you can set the filter to “File, folder, or site”.

 - Click on “Search” button to initiate the audit log search.